 - You are required by law to wear a seatbelt at all times.

 - Traffic coming from your right side has priority unless there is a stop sign on that road.

 - Greek roundabouts can be very confusing as priority often changes as you drive around.
 If the approach road does not have a stop sign, traffic on the roundabout has to give way.
 If the approach road does have a stop sign, traffic already on the roundabout has priority.

 - The legal alcohol limits for driving in Greece are very low, at 0.05% (0.25mg per liter of your breath).
 For drivers who have held their license for under two years, the limit is lower, at 0.02% (0.10mg per liter of your breath).

 Gas (petrol) stations in Greece

 - You will have no problem locating a gas (petrol) station in Greece if you are in the city or a large town.
 That said, you might have some difficulties in locating a gas station in rural areas, including on the smaller Greek islands.
 Try to plan ahead and keep an eye on the tank.

-- The majority of gas stations in Greece do not offer self-service (with the exception of a few in Athens)
+- The majority of gas stations in Greece do not offer self-service

 - Most petrol stations accept credit cards, but not all of them.